jbnunn/TwitchRobot/Chapter4-IoT.md

 3. In the "Register a thing" step, give your "thing" (a robot, in this case) a name, "TwitchRobot", then click **Next step**.

 4. Click the "Download connection kit for Linux/OSX" button.
-This downloads a connect_device_package.zip file containing the certificate and private key you'll need.
+This downloads a `connect_device_package.zip` file containing the certificate and private key you'll need a bit later.
 When the file has downloaded, click **Next step**.

 5. You do not need to follow the steps on the "Configure and test your device" section.
 Click **Done**, and then **Done** again to take you to your "Things" hub.